Master the fundamentals of creative planning in this two-hour crash course.

 Joseph’s most recent accolade was a Gold DMA for his work with Microsoft, but he has also won high praise for his contributions to marketing perspective and theory.
 Having been awarded the coveted WPP Essay Prize for Strategy and published in The Drum, Campaign, Marketing Magazine and The Journal of Brand Management.

-The course is perfect for anyone who is looking to add digital marketing and creative thinking skills to their existing skillset.
+The course is perfect for anyone who is looking to add marketing and creative thinking skills to their existing skillset.

 Although there are no pre-requisites to take the course, having a keen interest in creativity, marketing and design definitely helps.
-There is no need to have any knowledge of particular software either as you will be taught everything along the way.

 Experience Haus provides applied learning and hands-on courses for organisations and individuals covering an abundance of different digital expertise.
 They offer practitioner taught skills training across design and innovation, marketing and growth and personal and professional development.